vguzman812/codewars/readme.md

 ```
 Never too late to sharpen your skills.
 Here's a link for [Codewars](www.codewars.com/r/PhMNrA) if you're interested.

-My current favorite one I have done is: [makeUppercase](./soln02-makeUpperCase.js)
+My current favorite one I have done is: [double](./soln08-double.js).
+The binary just blew me away.